 Living in rural North Idaho, Hari Heath has been an Idaho logger for a third of a century.
 Specializing in salvage logging, which makes useful products from forest mortality, and Stand Improvement Forestry, creating a more healthy and productive forest through active management with a focus on what we leave.

 Hari was a co-founder of the Small Loggers Council, that was originally formed to restart the Forest Service’s small salvage program, which remains non-operational today.
-The Small Loggers Council was successful in getting a trial program through the Idaho Legislature for the now permanent Direct Sale program with the Idaho Department of Lands.
+The Small Loggers Council was successful in getting a trial program through the Idaho Legislature for salvage logging with the Idaho Department of Lands.
+The now permanent Direct Sale program continues today.
 Dead and dying timber can now contribute to the Idaho Endowments, mostly education, and provide jobs and forest resources for industry.

 Co-author of the 2006 Idaho Judicial Accountability Act, an initiative which failed to get enough signatures to make it on the ballot.
 This very detailed citizen legislation would create a permanent Citizen’s Grand Jury to review judicial misconduct allegations.
 Designed to both protect judges and prosecutors from frivolous claims and to provide the people of Idaho with a forum to genuinely hear cases of judicial abuse of the law, this Act would send cases to a trial if the claims were found to have merit.
 This Act would remove judges from the bench after three convictions as well as reduced retirement benefits for those who lost at trial.
 A judiciary held accountable to the law would become a strong check and balance to error and corruption in the other branches of government.

-A woodworker and primitive skills instructor, Hari has taught bowmaking, primitive forge, paddle carving, native paddlecraft design and, soon, the diddley bow a primitive musical instrument.
-As part of a great community of primitive artisans and enthusiasts for antiquities from the stone age forward, Hari has taught at the Rabbitstick Rendezvous (www.rabbitstick.com) and Between the Rivers Gathering (www.betweentheriversgathering.com).
+A woodworker and primitive skills instructor, Hari has taught bow-making, primitive forge, paddle carving, native paddlecraft design, and the diddley bow a primitive musical instrument.
+As part of a great community of primitive artisans and enthusiasts for antiquities from the Stone Age forward, Hari has taught at the Rabbitstick Rendezvous (rabbitstick.com), Between the Rivers Gathering (BetweenTheRiversGathering.com), Fall Camp (FallCamp.net), White Rock Gathering (WhiteRockGathering.com), Winter Count (WinterCountCamp.com), and Saskatoon Circle (SaskatoonCircleGathering.com).
+More information on ancestral skills gatherings can be found at FireAndRocks.com.